Specialism

 That’s where the real power of the Developer Investment Fund lies: as first mover capital.
 By absorbing risk the private sector cannot carry alone, it has the potential to de-risk entire neighbourhoods and catalyse transformation at scale.

-And there’s another tool on the table.
-The National Housing Bank introduces a powerful new financial instrument.
-At a time when commercial lending hovers around 6-7%, the availability of patient public capital at 3-4% could be game-changing.
-For housing associations and local authorities, that difference in cost of capital could determine whether they’re simply maintaining existing stock - or delivering new homes at pace and scale.
+There is also another tool on the table.
+The National Housing Bank introduces a new source of long-term public finance through guarantees, debt and equity.
+For housing associations and local authorities, access to below-market, patient capital could make the difference between maintaining existing stock and delivering new homes at scale.

 Zooming out even further, the New Towns agenda offers perhaps the most ambitious frontier of all.
 London still has space for planned new settlements, particularly in the Thames Gateway and Lee Valley.